kalekundert/wellmap/docs/file_format.rst

     themselves affected by anything in this file.
 This is useful if you want to use data from multiple independent experiments in a single analysis.

+  ``options``
+    A block containing any options that apply to the whole layout, but not any wells in particular.
+For example, this would be a good place to specify plotting parameters or data analysis algorithms.
+The entries in this block can be anything.
+Thw whole block is simply parsed into a dictionary and returned by the `load()` function.

   ``alert``
     A message that should be printed to the terminal every time this file is loaded.
 For example, if something went wrong during the experiment that